nicoalba/spectro-assignment/writing-assignment.md

 10.42.0.1 - - [03/Sep/2025:13:20:50 +0000] "GET / HTTP/1.1" 200 612 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/128.0.0.0 Safari/537.36" "-"
 ```

 The logs show the raw output of what your application is doing inside the container.
-You'll typically see:
+You'll typically get:

 - Startup and system messages: Initialization messages, system and informational output, warnings and errors
 - Runtime logs: Application-specific data, error stack traces and exceptions, debugging output

+With Palette, you can access centralized logs for your cluster in the UI, complementing `kubectl logs` for quick application-level debugging.

 For more info, available flags, and example commands, refer to [`logs` on K8s docs](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#logs).